 If you are planning a competitive event, long cycle etc, please discuss timings of your last pre event treatment as the optimum time may be several days prior to the event for pre and a couple of days afterwards for a post event treatment, if you can factor in a treatment prior to your rest day this is ideal.

 The number of sessions will depend on each individual.
 We recommend regular treatments every 4-6 weeks as part of an ongoing preventative maintenance plan rather than waiting until something goes wrong.

-Take a look at our full terms and conditions for details on cancelling. http://www.yourbodyworkshop.co.uk/terms-and-conditions/ , the online booking system allows you to reschedule up to a coupld of days beforehand.
+Take a look at our full terms and conditions for details on cancelling. http://www.yourbodyworkshop.co.uk/terms-and-conditions/ , the online booking system allows you to reschedule up to 48 hours beforehand.

 The cost of your treatment will depend on the length of the session and if its your first appointment or a follow up.
 Payment is by Cash or Card at the end of the session.
 We are unable to offer credit.